-BEEP—BEEP—BEEP– the sound of the alarm jolted her out of bed and onto her feet like a cattle prod.
+BEEP—BEEP—BEEP–the sound of the alarm jolted her out of bed and onto her feet like a cattle prod.
 She blinked for a moment, trying to get her bearings.

 She reached for the pair of silver glasses that rested near the clock radio.
 If they weren’t on her nose, they were, inevitably, sitting on her worn, leather-bound edition of the King James Bible.
 They found themselves there each night after she read one of Jesus’ discourses or a Psalm or maybe a cry from one of the prophets.
 It was a habit she had held to as far back as the mind could reach.
 As a child, her mother entered her bedroom each night, sat on her bed, and opened the same Bible that now sat on her nightstand.
 They’d read a chapter of the Bible together and then pray.
 Sometimes they’d talk.
-Other times they’d just sit silently, enjoying the presence of one another.
+Other times they’d just sit silently, enjoying one another.
 But it was a ritual that repeated almost every night of her childhood without fail.
 And once she left home, she continued the practice alone.

 As she made her way down the stairs with the Bible in one hand, she hit the light switch to the kitchen.
 Tossing the book on the kitchen table, she grabbed a bowl out of the cupboard and poured some cereal.
-Within a minute she was seated, eating a bowl of Raisin Bran and imitating her late father’s approach to scripture.
+Within a minute she was eating a bowl of Raisin Bran and imitating her late father’s approach to scripture.

 She scanned the pages as they flashed by, barely able to glimpse individual words.
 Her mind raced as she searched for something… something she couldn’t quite put her finger on.
 She knew what it said but couldn’t quite remember where it said it.
 She shoveled another spoonful of cereal into her mouth as the pages swished between her fingers.
 At last, her eye reached out and grabbed on to something.
 God, that’s how I feel right now…